svemoe/website/README.md

 ## Source files

 The pages are written in `markdown` format.
-The title of the page is defined in a `yaml` block at the beginning of the file.
+The level 1 heading will be used as title of the page.
+Links with the extension `.md` will be changed to `.html`.

 The `template.html` gets used by `pandoc` to convert the pages to `html`.